telerik/kendo-ui-core/docs/aspnet-mvc/helpers/autocomplete/overview.md

 > **Important**
 >
 > The `ToDataSourceResult()` extension method modifies the structure of the result and the widget is not able to bind to it.
-In this case, return simple array of data.
+In this case, return a simple array of data.

 ### ToDataSourceResult Binding